petetanru/petetanru.github.io/_projects/char-nmt.md

 **Visualizing multilingual advantages and failures**

 It would be really cool if we can visualize what training multilingual makes a model pay / not pay attention to that it had not / had before.
 I suppose a very simple way to do this is by mapping attention for a bilingual pair, and then compare it to a multilingual one.
+Google's [paper](https://arxiv.org/abs/1611.04558) has some visualization for syntax, using t-SNE projection, which is really cool but also somewhat hard to understand intuitively.